sbabcoc/local-grid-parent/README.md

 mvn exec:java -Phtmlunit
 ```

 Note the `-Phtmlunit` option on the preceding command.
 This specifies the inclusion of the **htmlunit** profile, which activates the dependencies required by this "headless" browser.
-It also adds an option to the command line that specifies attachment a node to the grid hub that provides **HtmlUnit** browser sessions.
+It also adds a parameter on the internal command line that specifies activation of a node that provides **HtmlUnit** browser sessions.

 To launch a grid that provides multiple browser types, specify multiple plugin profiles.
 The grid collection from this command  provides both Chrome and Firefox sessions: